Sulpicia Praetextata: Marriage, issue and life

 Frugi was executed by the Roman emperor Nero between 66 and 68, because of information brought against him by Marcus Aquilius Regulus.
-After the death of Frugi, Praetextata brought her children to a Roman Senate meeting in 70 early in the reign of Roman emperor Vespasian, seeking vengeance for her husband's death.
-Regulus with his associated political circle was prosecuted by the Roman Senate.
-After this moment no more is known on Praetextata.
+In 70, early in the reign of emperor Vespasian, Praetextata brought her children to a Roman Senate meeting, seeking vengeance for her husband's death.
+Regulus and his associated political circle were prosecuted by the Senate.
+After this episode no more is known of Praetextata.